miloszizic/habits/README.md

 * Calculate time intervals so that you know whether to extend the current streak or start a new one

 ## Future features:
-*Read and Write to multiple data sources
+* Read and Write to and from multiple data sources
-*Access from the Web Interface
+* Access from the Web Interface
-*Data loss prevention
+* Data loss prevention

 Thanks to @bitfield for his relaxed and unique way of mentoring!